crispthinking/js-codemods/README.md

-# js-codemods
+# JS/TS codemods

-A collection of codemods used in our JS/TS repos
+A collection of codemods we use throughout our frontend/web repos.

+## List

+- [material-2-to-3](./docs/material-2-to-3.md) - used to upgrade from Material
+2.x to 3.x